karrot-dev/yunity.org/user/pages/10.heartbeat/2017-12-10/item.md

 ## [foodsharing](https://foodsharing.de)-dev

 Happy Birthday, foodsharing!
-The 12.12.2012 was a big date - when lebensmittelretten.de and foodsharing.de merged into what you know of as foodsharing.de.
+The 12.12.2012 was a big date - when lebensmittelretten.de and foodsharing.de merged into what you know of as foodsharing.de today.
-This date was also chosen as the launch date for a new media campaign to spread the word about foodsaving and sharing even more.
+This date was also chosen as the launch date for a new media campaign to spread the word about foodsaving and foodsharing even more.
 This is why a new landing page is published at the same time as this heartbeat.

 The new page should make foodsharing.de more newcomer friendly.
 Thanks to [@thinkaround](https://gitlab.com/thinkround) for all the work around the landing page!
 To me, it is very worth it.

 At the same time, this date reminds me of my own start of foodsharing.
-I joined the team shortly before the websites got merged, for the 12.12.2014 - and quickly became the maintainer of it.
+I joined the team shortly before the websites got merged for the 12.12.2014 - and quickly became the maintainer of it.

 The changes since the last release on 18.10.2017 are mostly related to spelling (Thanks to [@peter.toennies](https://gitlab.com/thinkround) for always keeping up on this topic!), as well as a lot of refactoring and testing sent emails.